by David Pennant

 Originally, I thought the book was complete at the end of the first part, A Bomb in the Piano Stool.
 Then my brother-in-law asked, "but what happens next?"
 This led in time to parts two and three.
 When all three parts were first completed, I wanted to make them available in separate volumes, but this was economically unviable.
 Rather than merge them into a single whole, I have left the three parts separate, with a synopsis of the story so far at the beginning of parts two and three for readers who wish to take a break between parts.

-The story is not over.
-I have written a sequel.
-Initial response is favourable - my sister-in-law and KG (see below) prefer it to The Piano Teacher, and LS (see below) was so thrilled with it he gave me a bottle of Champagne!.
-Now I've finished a further sequel, which concludes the series.
+I discovered the story was not over.
+IInitial response to The Inventor's Folly was favourable - my sister-in-law and KG (see below) preferred it to The Piano Teacher, and LS (see below) was so thrilled with it he gave me a bottle of Champagne!.
+The Inverstigator's Choice concludes the series.
 I have found it intriguing to see the story unravel.
 I would recommend creative writing to anybody.

 with my responses in italics where appropriate